joelawrence121/chess-jenny/README.md

 ## Setup
 1. Ensure a MySQL connection and execute 'db_setup.sql'
-2. Create a new config.ini file with your database credentials
+2. Create a new config.ini file with your database credentials and place it in the 'generator' directory next to the runner.py file.
 ```
 [DB_CREDENTIALS]
 host=localhost